 - Uniformed and covert Security Guards are in attendance at our events.

 - Keep personal property safe at all times and do not leave any items unattended.

 - Report anything that looks unusual, suspicious or just out of place to a member of event staff.

-- Remain patient and courteous with event staff undertaking security checks.
+- Remain patient and courteous with event staff undertaking health and security checks.